alamgirqazi/blog/quotes.md

 <br>

 <p class="message">
-self-awareness is like an onion, there are always more deeper layers to peel back, and the further you get the more likely you are to spontaneously start crying.
+Self-awareness is like an onion, there are always more deeper layers to peel back, and the further you get the more likely you are to spontaneously start crying.

 </p>